decentraland/documentation/content/creator/sdk7/optimizing/scene-limitations.md

 ## Lighting

-The scene's lighting conditions can't be changed from the default setting.
+The scene's lighting conditions can't be changed for all players from the default setting, although each individual player is free to change their own skybox settings from the Explorer UI.

 ## Texture size constraints